Table of Contents

 Psoriasis is an immunological reaction (autoimmune disease).
 Trigger factors include streptococcal infections, medications, stress, alcohol, and mechanical stimuli.

-Scaly, inflammatory psoriatic lesions are caused by an increased rate of mitosis of the basal layer (stratum basale), an accelerated cell division time, and a reduced cell transit time.
+Scaly, inflammatory psoriatic lesions are caused by an increased rate of mitosis of the basal layer (stratum basale), an accelerated cell division time, and reduced cell transit time.

 Typical of psoriatic lesions: